AiTechEye/multidimensions/README.md

 # multidimensions
-# License: code and media CC0
+# Licenses: code: LGPL-2.1, media: CC BY-SA-4.0
-# Version: 1.1
+# Version: 1.95

+# the info is currently incorrect, changing it later

 Multi dimensions
 This mod adds a few dimensions to the game (you can add more)